luisquintanilla/mlnet-workshop/docs/04-evaluate.md

 Train Set R-Squared: 0.894899038906622 | Test Set R-Squared 0.8985548041404988
 ```

 Note that these are very close and the accuracy of the test set is slightly higher.
-This is something you'd typically what you'd like to see.
+This is something you'd typically want to see.
 This means that the model is generalizing well and not overfitting.
 Overfitting is a term used to refer to a model that doesn't generalize well or make accurate predictions on unseen data.

 ## (Optional) Cross-Validation